Gamification · Singtel · 2019

 A game learned in one tap.

-I conceptualised, designed, and created hi!Carnival — Singtel's first gamification project.
-I was one of two designers.
+I conceptualised, designed, and created hi!Carnival, Singtel's first gamification project.
+I was one of two designers, guided by our Assistant Director to create a new way to engage users.
 Our goal: create a game that could be learned with a single tap, by users from diverse backgrounds, many of whom had never played mobile games before.

 +20%